Fortunate17Adunbi/PHP_REFERENCE/README.md

 # PHP_REFERENCE
-Reference explanation from officicial PHP site https://www.php.net/manual/en/
+Reference explanation from officicial PHP site (https://www.php.net/manual/en/) and some from w3schools (https://w3schools.com/php).
+Not complete and still undergoing review.
+It contains more detailed explanation.